Robotic Assisted Surgery at Magee-Womens Hospital of UPMC

 - Shorter hospital stays.

 - Decreased pain at the time of surgery.

 How the da Vinci Si Surgical System Works

 Instrumentation, called EndoWrist®, seamlessly translates the surgeon’s wrist and finger movements into precise, real-time movements of surgical instruments.

 The surgeon uses this technology, while seated near the patient, at an ergonomically designed console.

-» Learn more about this surgical system at the da Vinci® Surgical System website
+Learn more about this surgical system at the da Vinci website.

 Types of Procedures

-Magee-Womens Hospital of UPMC is the first hospital in Western Pennsylvania to perform a hysterectomy using single site robotic technology.
-This surgical option provides women with a state-of-the-art, minimally invasive approach to gynecological surgery, with the added benefit of a single incision in the belly button leaving women with one, very small scar.
+Magee-Womens Hospital of UPMC is the first hospital in western Pennsylvania to perform a hysterectomy using single site robotic technology.
+This surgical option provides women with a state-of-the-art, minimally invasive approach to gynecologic surgery, with the added benefit of a single incision in the belly button leaving women with one, very small scar.